MCrowN0/velocity/README.md

   background defaults to black; `renderer.clear_color` changes only the canvas.
 - Surfaces provide logical coordinates and fit the canvas while keeping their aspect ratio.
 They draw beneath canvas sprites, in creation order.
-Direct sprites use physical pixels relative to the fitted canvas�s top-left corner.
+Direct sprites use physical pixels relative to the fitted canvas's top-left corner.
   A standalone `Renderer` captures its canvas ratio from the window at creation.
 - Mouse positions use physical window pixels.
 Use `renderer.surface_position` to convert them to surface coordinates.